znsio/specmatic-documentation/documentation/contract_tests.md

 (REQUEST-BODY) contains the request body in a single line, SOAPAction contains the value value of the SOAPAction header, and additional columns must be included for each header sent by the SOAP service.

-### programmatically executing Specmatic Contract as Tests
+### Programmatically executing Specmatic Contract as Tests

 {% tabs programmatically %}
 {% tab programmatically java %}